 Planning Commission: At the March 15, 2022 meeting, the Planning Commission recommended approval with the following modification to Ordinance A:

-Removal of the crosswalk proposed on Roberson Street.
-In the interest of pedestrian safety town staff should study the viability of a three-way stop at the intersection of Roberson Street and Whitaker Street.
-If a three-way stop is viable, one should be installed.
+Intersection Improvement: In the interest of pedestrian safety, town staff should study the viability of a three-way stop at the intersection of Roberson and Whitaker.
+If a three-way stop is viable one should be installed.